Moving to France 2024: Living & working in France after Brexit

 - a retired persons residency permit, which is valid for up to 10 years and relates to individuals who live on their own resources, whether pension, investment, rental income or other source of income;

-- the Residency Permit or Permanent Residency, which allows individuals to live and work in France and is valid for up to 10 years.
+- the Residency Permit, which allows certain individuals (who arrived in France prior to Brexit) to live and work in France and is valid for up to 10 years.

 * The multi-year residency permit has a number of categories depending on your reasons for living in France: